 Example #2)

 Open the site www.yepme.com on a laptop and a mobile device and compare the URLs.
-This link is not a responsive link.
+This link does not offer a responsive link.

 a) View of a non-responsive website on a desktop or laptop